EpicoStudio/dynamic-year-block/readme.txt

 == Changelog ==

 = 0.4.0 =
-* Adding support for gradients and alignments.
+* Added support for gradients and alignments.
-* Updating the code for WordPress version 6.3
+* Updated the code for WordPress version 6.3

 = 0.3.0 =
-* Adding missing translation strings.
+* Added missing translation strings.
-* Updating the code for WordPress version 6.2
+* Updated the code for WordPress version 6.2

 = 0.2.0 =
-* Adding missing translation strings.
+* Added missing translation strings.
-* Updating the code for WordPress version 6.1
+* Updated the code for WordPress version 6.1

 = 0.1.0 =
 * Initial release